pandas-dev/pandas/doc/source/computation.rst

 .. \rho = \cov(x, y) / \sigma_x \sigma_y

-All of these are currently computed using pariwise complete observations.
+All of these are currently computed using pairwise complete observations.

 .. ipython:: python